NikhilBagwe/Striver-SDE-sheet/Day 13 -Stacks and Queues ll/02 - LRU cache [IMP].md

         tail->prev = head;
     }

-    // New node is always added next to head node as it is the 'Least Recently used' node void addnode(node *newNode){
+    // New node is always added next to head node as it is 'Most Recently used' node void addnode(node *newNode){
         // Store the node present just after head node *temp = head->next;